 Q: In what order should COMP 410 and 411 be taken?

 A: COMP 410 and 411 may be taken in any order and may even be taken together.
 However, it is recommended for most students that COMP 410 be taken before COMP 411.
 COMP 410 and 411 both require COMP 401.

 Q: What is the difference between COMP 283, MATH 381, and STOR 215?

 A: COMP 283, Discrete Structures, covers the mathematics behind formal reasoning and writing in computer science (including first-order logic, sets, counting, proof techniques, induction, relations, invariants, graphs, discrete probability, and others).
-It does so using examples from many of the computer science courses that students will take concurrently or afterwards.
+It does so using examples from many of the computer science courses that students will take concurrently or afterward.
 The prerequisite is the first semester of calculus, MATH 231.

 MATH 381, Discrete Mathematics, does somewhat the same (logic, sets, counting, and proof techniques) but focuses on number theory, and has the prerequisite of the second semester of calculus, MATH 232.

-STOR 215, Introduction to Decision Sciences, uses examples from operations research, and has the prerequisite of the first semester of calculus, MATH 231.
+STOR 215, Introduction to Decision Sciences, uses examples from operations research and has the prerequisite of the first semester of calculus, MATH 231.
 It is no longer accepted for either of the degrees.